-- Read and understanding how Foundations work; who they fund, and what are restricted vs. unrestricted funds are.
+- Read and understand how Foundations work; who they fund, and what is restricted vs. unrestricted funds.

 - Know the language (nomenclature) of the nonprofit sector.
 Never call a nonprofit a company, and know that grantmaking means, vs. grant writing.
 Very generally speaking grantmaking is the act of funding a nonprofit from a foundation via offering a grant, and grant writing is the activity of writing a grant proposal to be sent out to potential funders such as to foundations, state, corporate and or federal agencies.